kojiwong/CompHeatmaps/README.md

 `preprocess_16s_data` and `create_abundance_table` functions which
-utilizes the dada2 package to preprocess 16S rRNA data and formats it in an abundance table which can be utilized for the other function this author created `create_heatmap`, which utilizes the heatmap.2 function from the gplots package.
+utilizes the dada2 package to preprocess 16S rRNA data and formats it in an abundance table which can be utilized for the other function this author created `create_heatmap`, which calls the ggplot2 package for visualization.

 This package heavily depends on the metatranscriptomic pipeline dada2 for data preprocessing and creation of abundance matrices.
-This package also utilizes gplots to create heatmap illustrations of abundances and ggplot2 to export the created plot.
+This package also utilizes ggplot2 to create heatmap illustrations of sequence variant abundances.

+This package also makes use of ggplot2 to create heatmaps, as well as packages tibble and tidyr to clean up the table for ggplot2 input.

 ## References